Daniel Dörler, University of Natural Resources and Life Sciences, Vienna

-The open science training courses working group is concerned with specific open science tools and their discipline-specific application.
+The open science trainings working group is concerned with specific open science tools and their discipline-specific application.
 Tools that are used in the entire research cycle are brought together in regular meetings.
 The tools identified form the basis for training workshops in which the use of the individual tools is explained.
-Experts are invited to these to lead the training workshops.
-The results were collected, processed and, where possible, made available online.
+Experts are invited to lead the training workshops.
+The results are collected, processed and, where possible, made available online.

-The open science training courses working group set a goal to encourage the distribution of open science methods and simplifying their implementation in scientific day-to-day life.
+The open science trainings working group has set itself the goal of promoting the dissemination of Open Science methods and facilitating their implementation in everyday scientific work..
 Project managers often lack knowledge of specific tools or their application.
 The training workshops, which are available to all interested parties, follow a “train-the-trainer” approach, where those who complete them should acquire the knowledge needed to then be able to pass on that knowledge of how to use specific tools to others.
 The goal is to offer discipline-specific training workshops.
 Workshops are announced on Österreich forscht.

 Trainer: Stefan Kasberger

-The GitHub 4 Newbies workshop was about teaching scientists from a non-technical background about version management using the platform GitHub.
-This should enable participants to share their own projects, events and other activities with the community and take part in other GitHub projects themselves.
+The GitHub 4 Newbies workshop was designed to introduce the concept of version control to scientists who do not have a technical affinity for the GitHub platform.
+This should enable participants to share their own projects, events and other activities with the community and to participate in other GitHub projects themselves.

 Trainer: Peter Kraker

-In this workshop, questions were discussed regarding the search for scientific literature and how innovative tools can help to solve these solutions on the basis of open content.
-It specifically presented open knowledge maps, which are a visual interface for scientific knowledge, in more detail.
-Search engines and what are known as discovery tools are also an opportunity for other people to find research.
-The participants learned more about how these tools functioned and how to use this knowledge to their advantage.
-Dr Peter Kraker gave practical tips to finally answer the question: how can I get my research to appear in search engines and discovery tools?
+In this workshop, questions concerning the search for scientific literature and how innovative tools based on Open Content can help to solve these questions were discussed.
+Specifically, Open Knowledge Maps, a visual interface to scientific knowledge, was presented in detail.
+Search engines and so-called discovery tools are also a way for other people to find research.
+The participants learned more about how these tools work and how you can use this knowledge to their advantage.
+Dr. Peter Kraker gave practical tips to finally answer the question: How do I get my research to appear in search engines and discovery tools?

 Trainer: Daniel Spichtinger and Susanne Blumesberger

-What is open data and is this data necessarily also good data?
-Meanwhile, open data is required when registering citizen science projects on Österreich forscht in order to have the project listed on the platform.
-Moreover, the funding bodies are now regulated by the FAIR (Findable – Accessible – Interoperable – Reproducible) data concept when preparing data.
-Researchers are increasingly asking questions such as what is FAIR data and how can I prepare my data to be “fair?”
-This hands-on workshop dealt with how to examine your own data more carefully.
-Daniel Spichtinger and Susanne Blumesberger led this workshop together and supervised the workshop participants in checking their own data in line with FAIR principles.
-The goal of the workshop was to process your own research data in a way that corresponds with these principles.
+What is open data and is open data necessarily good data?
+Meanwhile, open data is a prerequisite for the registration of citizen science projects on Österreich forscht to be listed as a project on the platform.
+In addition, the preparation of data is now regulated by the FAIR Data Concept (Findable - Accessible - Interoperable - Reproducible).
+What is FAIR data and how can I prepare my data in a "fair" way are questions that more and more researchers are asking themselves.
+In this hands-on workshop, the aim was to take a closer look at their own data.
+Daniel Spichtinger and Susanne Blumesberger led this workshop together and guided the workshop participants to check their own data for FAIRe principles.
+The goal of the workshop was to prepare one's own research data in such a way that it complies with these principles.

 Trainer: Petra Sallaba, Barbara Kieslinger, Jakob Doppler